Urban Interfaces Research Master Course

 Since the beginning of the 20th century, cultural researchers have been concerned with how transport and communication technologies, rapid urbanization and massive social upheavals impact social mobility, civic engagement and modes of belonging.
 Today, globalization, the spread of information technologies in the urban domain, and the debate on participatory culture and civic engagement spur a further mobilization of urban culture, identity and publics.
 Both scholars as well as artists and designers enquire into how urban spaces invite collaborative and playful practices of resistance, appropriation and/or engagement.
 By productively exploring mutual similarities and differences in concerns, methods, concepts, and skills, [urban interfaces] seeks to investigate urban transformations in a methodologically innovative manner.

-Students will develop their own research in relation to current urban media, art and/or performance projects.
-In the course the potentials of collaborative research and of crossdisciplinary methodologies will be explored.
-The course includes a two-day workshop in which students work in teams on an assignment for critical design.
+Students develop their own research in relation to current urban media, art and/or performance projects.
+In the course the potentials of collaborative research and of crossdisciplinary and creative methodologies are explored.
+The course includes a two-day pressure-cooker workshop in which students work in teams on an assignment for critical design.